 Most refrigerators were designed to work inside your climate-controlled home, between 60-85ºF (15-30ºC).
 Even so-called outdoor fridges have only a slightly wider temperature range of between 50º and around 110º F.

-In an uninsulated garage, the temperatures can go well below freezing for long periods of time, or get as hot as 100°F (38 ºC) or worse, depending on where you live.
+In an uninsulated garage, winter temperatures can go well below freezing for long periods.
+In summer, it can get as hot as 100°F (38 ºC) or worse, depending on where you live.

 Not so fast.

 For every 1º F change in the ambient room temperature, you can expect an increase of between 2% to 2.5% in the energy consumption by the fridge.

 The fridge is forced to work much harder in a sweltering garage to keep everything inside it cold.